ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 wrote a new commandment unto thee,
 but which we had from the bogiuuing,
 that we lovo one another.”
-She returned it, pointing to the sec
+She returned it, pointing to the secon
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/whi_galky_ver01%2Fdata%2Fsn85033221%2F00514152354%2F1863120501%2F0098.jp2/pct:58.373158,14.913878,12.554759,9.674482/!600,600/0/default.jpg"/>
 </td>